upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 Coherent software evolution requires both.

 → See **[Upstream and downstream](../upstream-and-downstream.md)** for the distinction between epistemic governance and execution-oriented practice.

+## Conceptual boundary analysis

+A definition acquires precision not only through internal clarification but also through examination of its limits.

+Upstream Software Engineering defines a specific locus of governance.
+Its boundaries become clearer when contrasted with adjacent practices and borderline cases, including:

+- project governance without durable commitments,
+- architectural documentation without binding authority,
+- strategic planning without explicit structural constraints,
+- and execution excellence without epistemic stewardship.

+These analyses test whether intent is truly binding, durable, and revisable — or merely rhetorical.

+→ See **[Conceptual boundary analysis](./conceptual-boundary-analysis.md)** for examining borderline cases that test the limits of the definition.

 ## Where to go next